dewert99/creusot-experiments/restricted_seperation_logic.md

    *acc_ptr.deref_mut() = short_ref;
    // dropping acc_ptr inhales acc(ptr as *mut &'a u32)
    let x: &'static u32 = &0;
-   unsafe{*ptr = x}; // This would need a special rule to allow us write with a sub type and upgrade access
+   unsafe{ptr.write(x)}; // This would need a special rule to allow us write with a sub type and upgrade access
    // 'a expires (unblocking x) so we need to exhale acc(ptr as *mut &'static u32) }
 ```